-The School aims to focus annual income towards current teaching and learning, whilst keeping a reserve to ensure the smooth transition from year to year and to meet any additional curriculum needs.
+The Island Free School aims to focus annual income towards current teaching and learning, whilst keeping a reserve to ensure the smooth transition from year to year and to meet any additional curriculum needs.

-The school was opened under a Standards Agenda, which meant that the standard of teaching would need to excellent.
+The school was opened under a Standards Agenda, which meant that the standard of teaching would need to be excellent.
 Therefore the decision was made to appoint Heads of Department to enable subject area to be developed and ready for each subsequent year group.
-These Heads of Department are experienced teachers, making salaries cost more than the GAG income and would therefore help pay towards the shortfall.
+These Heads of Department are experienced teachers, making salaries a higher proportion of the GAG income.